FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 Let us run doctests by typing ``python fibonacci.py``.
 As all tests pass, doctest doesn't give any output.
-For more detailed information we can run with -v argument.
+For detailed information, we may run the file with -v argument.
 Run as ``python -v fibonacci.py``.

 ..
 L10